 - Faulty handrail or balustrade

 - Amusement park or funfair accidents

 Please don’t worry if we haven’t mentioned what caused your fall from height in the two lists above because we can probably still help.
 We have a dedicated team of specialist workers compensation and public liability lawyers ready to help you with any type of accident that resulted from working at heights.

-How do I know if I’m eligible to make a claim for my fall from height?
+How do I know if I’m eligible to make a claim for my fall from height in WA?

 Suffering an unexpected injury can be extremely frustrating as well as painful.
 It can be especially frustrating if it happened due to no fault of your own.

 Finding who was at fault for accidents can sometimes be quite difficult because when you’re working at heights accidents tend to happen quite quickly and when you least expect it.